 Anyway, on Wednesday 14th February 2018 at 11:41 am, I received a phone call from 07718 274712 in which a man claiming to be from the “local crime prevention unit” asked me to join a trusted trader scheme.

 He said his team wanted to highlight and publicise the work of good, reputable companies in the area.
 He told me – in an authoritative and slightly indignant tone – of his frustration with rogue traders in the area. 😤

-He claimed to represent a magazine highlighting crime, scams and fraud, which would be printed up and circulated locally.
-I cannot remember whereabouts this magazine would supposedly be distributed but it was pitched under the pretext of generating local business for me as a self-employed person.
+This person claimed to represent a magazine highlighting crime, scams and fraud, which would be printed up and circulated locally.
+I cannot remember whereabouts this magazine would supposedly be distributed but it was pitched under the pretext of generating local business for me as a self-employed person. 🤨

 This was all because, according to him, I was such a reputable trader, I was being given the opportunity to buy advertising in this magazine to market my web design services.

 The flattery was laid on thick but I challenged him on several points for which he seemed to have an answer every time.
 I knew it was all cobblers but played along without blowing my cover. 🤐

 Some of the things he said that I can remember: